Phileas (public transport): Navigation

 The Phileas mainly drives on a bus lane, following a pre-programmed route defined by magnets built into the road.
-The FROG technique used allowed driverless operation, however, for legal reasons a driver must always remain present and vigilant - the budget prevented the Phileas from being completely separated from ordinary traffic.
+The FROG technique used allowed driverless operation, however, for legal reasons, a driver must always remain present and vigilant - the budget prevented the Phileas from being completely separated from ordinary traffic.
 However, the regional authority for urban transport in Eindhoven (SRE) decided to stop using the magnetic guidance system.

 Safety

-The computer systems inside the Phileas buses are designed in accordance to Safety Integrity Level SIL-4.
+The computer systems inside the Phileas buses are designed in accordance with Safety Integrity Level SIL-4.
 It controls the vehicle's speed and direction and has a triple-redundant, fail-safe architecture.
 This means that one system consists of three single-board computers in a 2-out-of-3 configuration.
 Each is installed in a different place in the bus, to avoid a complete system failure in the event of a vehicle collision.
 Every single computer obtains data from all sensors via two CAN bus connections and compares them with the other two computers' results.
 In the case of data mismatch, the bus is switched off and the entire system goes into a "safe state", which means that the bus stops and opens its doors.

 License

-On 3 November 2005 a license & technology transfer agreement was signed between Advanced Public Transport Systems (APTS) and the Korea Railroad Research Institute (KRRI).
-The KRRI developed the Korean version of Phileas vehicle in May of 2011.
+On 3 November 2005, a license & technology transfer agreement was signed between Advanced Public Transport Systems (APTS) and the Korea Railroad Research Institute (KRRI).
+The KRRI developed the Korean version of Phileas vehicle in May 2011.

-In December 2009, APTS, the manufacturer of the Phileas Tram signed a contract with Ballard Fuel Cells of Vancouver to supply zero emission engines for the Phileas.
+In December 2009, APTS, the manufacturer of the Phileas Tram signed a contract with Ballard Fuel Cells of Vancouver to supply zero-emission engines for the Phileas.

-The Phileas Trams are in successful operation in the Netherlands, Turkey, Korea, and Israel.
+The Phileas Trams are in successful operation in the Netherlands, Turkey, Korea, and Israel (Metronit in Haifa).
 They were also in use for a time in Douai, France, but persistent unreliability led to their replacement by traditional articulated buses just 4 years after their introduction.

+Only two Phileas trolleybuses were ever built: A 2011 prototype for a planned new busway system in Pescara, Italy, and a 2014 prototype (with doors on both sides) for the Metromare busway then under construction in Rimini.
+Neither ever entered service on the systems for which they had been purchased, because the Metromare did not open until 2019, several years after the Phileas design was discontinued, and the planned Pescara trolleybus line has yet to open as of 2024.
+Both prototypes eventually were sold to a dealer in secondhand vehicles.
+In 2021, both were acquired by the Chișinău trolleybus system, in Moldova, and one entered service in June 2022.